-Jeffrey Epstein prison guards who slept the night of suicide strike deal to avoid jail time
+Jeffrey Epstein guards who slept the night of his suicide strike deal to avoid time behind bars

 One of the guards was working their second eight-hour shift of the day, while the other was working a fifth straight day of overtime.
 Many Bureau of Prisons workers regularly work overtime due to massive staffing shortages.

-Under the deal, Noel and Thomas "admitted that they 'willfully and knowingly completed materially false count and round slips'" for the housing unit they were assigned to, according to a letter written by federal prosecutors Friday.

 The pair will undergo supervised release, cooperate with the Justice Department's inspector general, and complete 100 hours of community service.

-A judge still needs to approve the deferred prosecution agreement.
+Prosecutors proposed a hearing for next Tuesday.
+Judge Analisa Torres still needs to approve the deferred prosecution agreement.

 CLICK HERE TO GET THE FOX NEWS APP